 The BBC travel shows with Michael Palin are among the most well-produced mainstream narratives out there.
-He has made several trips made into books and TV series.
-This one describes a lap around the Pacific Ocean, a quite original itinerary.
+Many of them are also available in book format, such as this one.
+Full Circle describes a lap around the Pacific Ocean, a quite original itinerary.

-He starts in Alaska, makes his way down eastern Russia to Japan and passes Australia before reaching South America, starting the long way up to Alaska again.
-The trip covered 50 000 miles in 270 days.
+Palin starts the trip in Alaska, makes his way down eastern Russia to Japan and passes Australia before reaching South America, starting the long way up to Alaska again.
+He supposedly covered 50 000 miles in 270 days.

-I found the book ten years ago in London and since then I’ve come back several times to reread some of the chapters when I was about to travel the same way as that particular chapter, such as the ferry passage across the Korea Strait or driving along Highway 1 in California.
+I found this book long ago in Brighton and since then I’ve come back several times to reread some of the chapters when I was about to travel the same way as he did in a particular chapter, such as the ferry passage across the Korea Strait or driving along Highway 1 in California.

-Since he travels with an army of crewmen, the authenticity is unfortunately sometimes on par with Mariah Carey visiting an African village in high heels.
-But Palin mostly makes up for it by using his dry British humor and charming demeanor.
+Since he travels with an army of BBC crewmen, the authenticity is sometimes on the same level as Mariah Carey visiting an African village in high heels.
+But Palin mostly makes up for it with his charming demeanor and dry British humor.

-For instance, my favorite TV series by Palin is his Sahara excursion.
-This clip is from an episode where he boards a 2 kilometer long train to cross some of the desert:
+Another interesting series is his Sahara excursion.
+The following clip is from an episode where he boards a two kilometer long train to cross some of the desert.